gardnerdev/data_mining/labs/2/Notes.md

             antecedent and the consequent of a rule (presence of the antecedent of a rule does not influence occurence of the consequent of a rule)

+#### Association rules discovery with R
+Package **arules** - an environment for association rules discovery
+* offers funcionality for discovering association rules only with one item in consequent
+* requires data in transactional form i.e transactions are defined by a set of binary properties (attributes).
+If a given property occurs in a transaction we have value 1 for that property, otherwise we have value 0
+* package **arulesViz** - visualization of frequent itemsets and association rules /various versions of plot function